 Below you’ll find a list of the most common questions we receive.
-If your question is not on the list below, please call us at 218.768.2610 or email our Program Director, Holly Larson.
+If your question is not on the list below, please call us at 218.768.2610 or email our office.

 Please know that we do everything we can to keep the cost of camp low.
-But we also have built in a few ways to reduce the cost for you.
-Please visit our Scholarships Page to l learn about all the ways to cut down on the cost of camp.
+We also have a few ways to reduce the cost for you.
+Please visit our Scholarships Page to learn about all the ways to cut down on the cost of camp.

 Can I stay in the same cabin with 6 of my best friends?

 We do our best to keep campers with their friends and people they know.
 We also think it is important for campers to meet new people while at camp!
 We can assure you that your camper will be put in a cabin with a friend, but we cannot promise more than that.

 Click here to see our detailed packing list.